andrewchambers/bupstash/README.md

 *WARNING* Bupstash is alpha software, backwards incompatible changes may be made.
-While all efforts are made to keep bupstash bug free, we currently recommend it's use for making *REDUNDANT* backups.
+While all efforts are made to keep bupstash bug free, we currently recommend using bupstash for making *REDUNDANT* backups where failure can be tolerated.

 # Typical usage